Program in Atmospheric Science

 The Department of Atmospheric and Environmental Sciences and the Atmospheric Sciences Research Center (ASRC) provide the University with the state’s largest program in atmospheric science and meteorology.

 Many opportunities exist for students to become involved in department activities.
-Each semester, numerous students take part in an internship program with the on-campus office of the National Weather Service (NWS), gaining experience with weather forecasting and familiarity with the responsibilities of a NWS meteorologist.
+Each semester, students can take part in internship programs with the on-campus office of the National Weather Service (NWS), the New York State Mesonet, the New York State Office of Emergency Management; and many others.

 In addition, a weather forecasting competition is held in the department each semester while classes are in session.
 The forecasting contest, along with concurrent weather discussions led by a faculty member, are open to all undergraduate majors.
 Undergraduates hired part-time and during the summer through research grants have the chance to work closely with a faculty member while contributing to current meteorological research.
 The Eastern New York Chapter of the American Meteorological Society (AMS) meets regularly and provides speakers of general interest on a variety of meteorological topics.
 Through these and other activities, the department offers exciting and varied opportunities to any student curious about the science of the atmosphere around us.